MariusRumpf/node-lifx/README.md

 `duration` if given (in milliseconds) it will fade the color to the new value over time.
 Examples: `bulb.color(0, 100, 50)` is red at 50% brightness. `bulb.color(50, 50, 80)` is a light green at 80% brightness.

+### Requesting light state and info
+Infos of the state and spec of the bulb can be requested with the following methods:

-#### `bulb.get(callback)`
+#### `bulb.getState(callback)`
-Requests general info from a bulb, this includes color, label and power state.
-This function is asynchronous and the info will be given to the provided callback as first parameter.
+Requests general info from a light, this includes color, label and power state.
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

-### Get all lights
-All active bulbs will be returned as array when calling `client.lights()`.
-Each object can then be used to individually call methods on it.
-To get all bulbs call `client.lights('')`.
-To find all inactive bulbs call `client.lights('off')`.
+#### `bulb.getFirmwareVersion(callback)`
+Requests the firmware version from a light (minor and major version).
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+#### `bulb.getHardwareVersion(callback)`
+Requests the hardware version from a light (vendor, product and version).
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

 ### Target a light
 To get a specific light the `client.light` method can be used.
-It expects an identifier as first parameter, this can be the bulbs ip address `client.light('192.168.2.102')` or the bulb id `client.light('0123456789012')`.
-The bulb returned can then be used to call methods on it.
+It expects an identifier as first parameter, this can be the lights ip address `client.light('192.168.2.102')` or the light id `client.light('0123456789012')`.
+The light returned can then be used to call methods on it.
 For example `client.light('192.168.2.102').on()`.

+### Get all known lights
+All active lights will be returned as array when calling `client.lights()`.
+Each object can then be used to individually call methods on it.
+To get all lights call `client.lights('')` and to find all inactive lights call `client.lights('off')`.